massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 ## Going further

-- You can test smart-contracts locally using the [massa smart-contract tester](https://github.com/massalabs/massa-sc-tester).
+- You can test smart-contracts locally using the [Massa smart-contract tester](https://github.com/massalabs/massa-sc-tester).